arm-hpc-user-group/eahpc-2021/README.md

 As part of the [IEEE Cluster 2021](https://clustercomp.org/2021/) conference we will host a 1/2 day Arm workshop on evaluating emerging, server-class, Arm technology.

-The IEEE Cluster conference will be hosted this year between the 14th and 17th of September.
-Due to COVID-19 this workshop will be hosted virtually.
+The IEEE Cluster conference will be hosted this year between the 7th and 10th of September.
+Due to COVID-19 this workshop will be hosted virtually on the 7th of September.

 ### Abstract
 This workshop focuses on the porting and optimization of scientific and high-performance workloads to the Arm architecture.
 The last few years have seen an explosion of 64-bit Arm based processors targeted towards server and infrastructure workloads – often with a specialization towards a specific domain – such as HPC, cloud and machine learning.